dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This is particularly troublesome in large complex projects that have been in development for many years.
 These often end up with large numbers of dependencies of widely varying age.
 A successful project that is, say, 5 years old may well have taken a dependency early on on some component that used Rx 4.0.
 And perhaps that dependency has worked perfectly well in all that time, with no need to be upgraded.
 Now suppose a dependency is added to a new component, and this new component wants Rx.NET 7.

 Is it acceptable for the code to break because that old component is relying on a very old version of Rx.NET?
-Rx 4.0 would be 4 major versions behind the latest version in this scenario, and it's a version that shipped over half a decade ago.
+Rx 4.0 would be 3 major versions behind the latest version in this scenario, and it's a version that shipped over half a decade ago.

 Some would argue that this makes it acceptable for the application to break in this scenario.
-However, there are some reasons to disagree with this:
+However, it's not entirely clear cut.
+Here are some reasons to disagree:

-* We have not yet made any clear indication (e.g., marking things as [Obsolete]) of plans to remove features from Rx.NET, so this would effectively be a bolt from the blue
+* We have not yet made any clear indication (e.g., marking things as [Obsolete]) of plans to remove any of the features under discussion here from Rx.NET, so this would effectively be a bolt from the blue—Rx 4.0 may be half a decade old but we'd still be giving no notice of change whatesoever
 * This might create a situation where the application developers are forced to abandon one or other of the components they want to use
 * Although the current .NET runtime introduced an exciting world where 3 years counts as "long term support" the .NET Framework still sits in the Windows world in which support typically lasts for 10 years, so it's not entirely unreasonable to expect compatibility with a 5 year old release